CSC207-UofT/course-project-bug-makers/README.md

 ```
 $ getCourseGeneralInformation CSC207F
 ```
-3. Check our intelligent pre-set course list (and then *Star* our Project)!
+3. Check our excellent pre-set course list (and then *Star* our Project)!
 ```
 $ getCourseList
 ```